← All posts

 Where it falls short vs MaxCut

-- Premium subscription complaints.
-Multiple users report charges that do not unlock features, slow support, difficulty cancelling.
-Consistent enough across Reddit and Facebook groups to flag.
+• Premium billing draws complaints.
+Charges that fail to unlock features, slow support, awkward cancellation - consistent enough across Reddit and Facebook groups to be worth naming.

 Pricing (2026)